-You can read more about Whole30 program here.
+You can read more about the Whole30 program here.

 If you just want a hearty, clean eating comfort dish, go ahead and add all the chicken breast, thighs, and chickpeas!

 Curry is commonly paired with white rice.
-However, if you are following a lower-carb diet, whole30, paleo, etc. cauliflower rice works just as well.
+However, if you are following a lower-carb diet like whole30 or paleo, cauliflower rice works just as well.